 Columbia Fireflies Game Notes 6.2 at Down East

-The Fireflies continue their series with the Down East Wood Ducks tonight at Grainger Stadium at 7 pm.
-RHP Shane Panzini (1-3, 3.43 ERA) toes the rubber for Columbia and Down East counters with RHP Brock Porter (0-0, 1.07 ERA).
+The Fireflies close out their series with the Down East Wood Ducks today at Grainger Stadium at 1 pm.
+RHP Mauricio Veliz (0-2, 4.50 ERA) gets the nod for Columbia and Down East counters with RHP DJ McCarty (1-1, 1.54 ERA).

 The Fireflies will return home to Segra Park June 6 to welcome the Salem Red Sox to town.
 The Fireflies will host RiverBanks Zoo and Garden Night with a Carter Jensen Lion Bobblehead Giveaway presented by Safe Federal Credit Union Friday, June 9.
 Tickets are still available at FirefliesTickets.com.